Jeffrey Wright

-Early life
+Early life and education

-Wright was born on December 7, 1965 in Washington, D.C., the son of Barbara Evon (Whiting), a customs lawyer, and James Charles Wright, Jr., who died when he was a child.
+Wright was born on December 7, 1965, in Washington, D.C.
+His mother is a customs lawyer and his father died when Jeffrey was a child.

 He graduated from St. Albans School and attended Amherst College, receiving a bachelor's degree in political science, planning to attend law school, but chose instead to study acting.
+He also played Lacrosse for Amherst.
 After attending the MFA acting program at the New York University Tisch School of the Arts for two months in 1988, he left to appear in Les Blancs at Arena Stage before transferring with it to the Huntington Theatre Company and deciding to be an actor full-time.